Min-Hero-Tower-of-Sages/MinHeroMods/README.md

 Core (things that are present across all versions)
 * Fix the spelling mistakes in the code.
 It's so easy to do, we might as well
 * Add scrolling ability to the mod list
-* Add mod grouping (so 1 toggle per species, instead of 1-3 per)

 Multi (things just for the multiplayer as that's going to enter here RAAH)
 * Check BattleSystem for socket entry point